 Potentially useful information: EPA has determined that certain information may be potentially useful to characterize the health and environmental effects of the PMN substance if a manufacturer or processor is considering submitting a SNUN for a significant new use that would be designated by this proposed SNUR.
-EPA has determined that the results of specific target organ toxicity and aquatic toxicity testing would help characterize the potential health and environmental effects of the PMN substance.
+EPA has determined that the results of pulmonary effects testing would help characterize the potential health effects of the PMN substance.
+CFR citation: 40 CFR 721.11465.